RacoonDog/MeteorEnemies/README.md

 Fairly simple Meteor Client addon to mark specific players as "enemies".

+If the 'Highlight' setting is active:
-In order to change their name color in the player list (tab menu), the 'Better Tab' module has to be enabled.
+- Enemies will appear as a different colour in the player list (tab menu) if the 'Better Tab' module is enabled.
+- Enemies will appear as a different colour in nametags if the 'Nametags' module is enabled.

 ## Commands